TomasOyh/kobe---edge-city-lanna-hackathon/README.md

      npm install -g yarn
      ```

-3. **Solana CLI**: Required to interact with the Solana blockchain, including compiling and deploying Rust-based smart contracts.
-   - Install Solana CLI by running:
-     ```bash
-     sh -c "$(curl -sSfL https://release.solana.com/v1.14.17/install)"
-     ```
-     More details can be found in the official documentation: [Solana CLI - download](https://docs.solana.com/cli/install-solana-cli-tools).

-4. **Rust**: Ensure that the Rust compiler is available in your environment, as Solana smart contracts are written in Rust.
+3. **Rust**: Ensure that the Rust compiler is available in your environment, as Solana smart contracts are written in Rust.
    - Install Rust by running:
      ```bash
      curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh